fmunz/cloudworkshop/oracloudlabs01.md

 ### Connect to the instance with ss

 From a command prompt in Linux (or Putty on Windows) you can connect to the compute instance that is running the DB.
-This is a unique feature for the Oracle cloud and not possible for AWS.
+This is a unique feature for the Oracle cloud and not possible for AWS (where you only the DB as a service, but no access to a VM).

-In shell, run the following command:
+In a shell, run the following command to your DB instance:

 ```
 ssh -i YOUR_PRIV_keyfile oracle@PUBLIC_IP